Skip to main content

 active > completed > prescription_expired > stopped > cancelled > unknown

-• Missing RxNorm code — −0.05 penalty
+• Missing RxNorm code — lowers confidence (less certainty that we deduplicated correctly)

 Filtering by status